raibisch/Domoticz-ARMv6/README.md

 ```
 (the reason is inscribed in this post: domoticz/domoticz#5233)

-if you see this error after start take the version in the 'bookworm_10' folder+
+## if you see this error after start take the version in the 'bookworm_10' folder

 ...for the rest follow the existing readme...